Sibel Altınkaya

 Sibel Altınkaya (born 1 February 1993) is a Turkish table tennis player.
 She qualified to participate at the 2024 Olympics in Paris, France.

 Sport career

-Altınkaya started her table tennis playing career in 2003.
+Altınkaya is Turkish National table tennis player.She started her table tennis career in 2000.
 She won many domestic championships.
 In 2008, she debuted internationally.
 She has Balkan Championships and seven consecutive European Championships titles.
-She is coached by her spouse Ufuk Altınkaya.
+She is coached by Ufuk Altınkaya.

 As of 25 June 2024, she ranks 91st in the world list.
-Her highest rank was 71st in April 2023.
-End June 2024, she transferred to Fenerbahçe Table Tennis.
+2023 Her highest rank was 71st in April .February 2026 her best ranking is 70.8th times single senior Turkish Champion.2017 first time she transferred to German Bundesliga team SV DJK Kolbermoor.2021 she transferred to Pro A France-CP Lys Lille Metropole.2022-2024 transferred to Bayard Argentan.End of June 2024, she transferred again to Fenerbahçe Table Tennis.
 She is right-handed, and attacks shakehand.